Edward144/Snap-CMS/README.md

 After setup you can login by going to /login and entering Username: admin and Password: changeme

+Currently to re-install drop all tables from the database and delete /templates/database-connect.php you will be redirected back to the setup screen on refresh.

 Styles and templates can both be changed by creating and editing files in /templates and /admin/templates respectively.

 Credit to the following which are all included in this repository: